survival-lumc/FineGrayDGM/README.md

 - Create a shiny app to automate plot creation for different parametrizations, and show when the total failure probability exceeds one/cause-specific hazards become negative.

+- Make functions allowing user to actually simulate data (instead of just checking the true values).